Classification of Rauzy classes in the moduli space of quadratic differentials: Rauzy classes

 \begin{defs} Let $T=(\pi,\lambda)$ be a linear involution and let $(\lambda_{k})_{k \in \{1,\ldots,d\}}$ be the lengths of the corresponding intervals.
 Let $\{\zeta_{k}\}_{k \in \{1,\ldots,d\}}$ be a collection of complex numbers such that: \begin{enumerate} \item $\forall k \in \{1,\ldots,d\} \quad Re(\zeta_{k})=\lambda_{k}$. \item $\forall 1\leq i \leq l-1 \quad Im(\sum_{j\leq i} \zeta_{\pi(j)})>0$ \item $\forall 1\leq i \leq m-1 \quad Im(\sum_{1\leq j\leq i} \zeta_{\pi(l+j)})<0$ \item $\sum_{1\leq i\leq l} \zeta_{\pi(i)} = \sum_{1\leq j\leq m}\zeta_{\pi(l+j)}$. \end{enumerate} The collection $\zeta=\{\zeta_{i}\}_{i\in \{1,\ldots,d\}}$ is called a \emph{suspension datum} over $T$.
 The existence of a suspension datum depends only on $\pi$, hence we will say that $\pi$ is \emph{irreducible} if $(\pi,\lambda)$ admits a suspension data. \end{defs}

 We refer to \cite{Boissy:Lanneau} (Section~3) for a combinatorial criterion of irreducibility for the case when $\pi$ does not correspond to an interval exchange map.

 This notion of irreducibility is relevant when we consider Rauzy classes for generalized permutations.
 Indeed, if $\pi$ is irreducible and if $\pi'$ is in the Rauzy class generated by $\pi$ (\emph{i.e.} the set of descendants of $\pi$ after iterating the combinatorial Rauzy inductions), then $\pi'$ is irreducible and $\pi$ is in the Rauzy class generated by $\pi'$.
 Therefore, being in the same Rauzy class is then an equivalent relation on the set of irreducible generalized permutations.
-However, this is not necessarily true if we consider the whole set of generalized permutations (see \cite{Boissy:Lanneau}, section~5).
+However, this is not necessarily true if we consider generalized permutations that are not necessarily irreducible: indeed, there exists ''nonirreducible'' generalized permutations whose associated Rauzy class contains irreducible generalized permutations (see \cite{Boissy:Lanneau}, section~5 and Appendix~A).

-Given an interval exchange map$T$ and a suspension data, there is a well known construction due to Veech, that gives a translation surface and a horizontal segment whose corresponding return map of the vertical geodesic flow is $T$ (see \cite{Veech82,Marmi:Moussa:Yoccoz}).
+Given an interval exchange map $T$ and a suspension data, there is a well known construction due to Veech, that gives a translation surface and a horizontal segment whose corresponding return map of the vertical geodesic flow is $T$ (see \cite{Veech82,Marmi:Moussa:Yoccoz}).
 This construction is called the \emph{zippered rectangles construction}.
 One can generalize this construction to linear involutions (\cite{B2,Boissy:Lanneau}).
-Given a suspension datum $\zeta$ over a linear involution $T=(\pi,\lambda)$, we get a flat surface $S$ and a open horizontal segment $X$ (see Figure~\ref{figure:suspension:data}) with an orientation.
+Given a suspension datum $\zeta$ over a linear involution $T=(\pi,\lambda)$, we get a flat surface $S$ and an open horizontal segment $X$ (see Figure~\ref{figure:suspension:data}) with an orientation.
 The first return map of the vertical foliation of $S$ on $X$ is precisely the linear involution $(\pi,Re(\zeta))$.
 Furthermore, the segment $X$ also satisfies the following properties: \begin{enumerate} \item the segment $X$ is adjacent to a singularity on its left, \item there is a vertical geodesic of $S$ that starts from a singularity and passes through the right end of $X$ before intersecting $X$, \item any vertical geodesic of $S$ intersects $X$. \end{enumerate} We write $(S,X)=Z(\pi,\zeta)$.
 In fact, the converse is true:

-\begin{lem} Let $S$ be a flat surface and $X$ be a open horizontal segment $S$ with a choice of orientation.
-We assume that $X$ satisfies the properties (1)--(2) stated previously, and intersects any vertical saddle connection in its interior.
+\begin{lem} Let $S$ be a flat surface and $X$ be an open horizontal segment $S$ with a choice of orientation.
+We assume that $X$ satisfies the properties (1)--(2) stated previously, and intersects any vertical saddle connection.

 There exists a unique suspension datum $(\pi,\zeta)$, with $\pi$ reduced, such that $(S,X)=Z(\pi,\zeta)$. \end{lem}